23f2005532/Smart-Expense-Tracker-CLI-Dashboard-/README.md

 ---

-## 🌟 About Me

-Hi!
-I’m **Ehtesham Ansari**, an IITM BS Data Science and Applications student passionate about building full-stack, data-driven applications.
-This project is part of my personal roadmap toward becoming a **Machine Learning Engineer + Backend Developer**.
+## 👨‍💻 Author
+**Ehtesham Ansari**
+B.S. in Data Science and Applications, IIT Madras
+*Exploring Data Engineering, Automation, and MLOps*

 If you like this project, feel free to ⭐ it or drop suggestions!